 - 1 cup canned pumpkin puree

-- 1 hatch chile pepper, roasted (instructions below)
+- 1 hatch chile pepper roasted (see recipe notes)

 - 1 habanero pepper